-- (b) Subdivision (a) shall apply to a person described by any of the following: - (1) Convicted of an infraction. - (2) Convicted of a misdemeanor for a failure to appear or to pay bail pursuant to subdivision (a) or (b) of Section 40508 of the Vehicle Code. - (3) Upon whom a civil assessment has been imposed for a failure to appear in court or to pay a fine pursuant to Section 1214.1. - (c) For the purposes of this section, the term "total both of the following shall apply: - (1) "Total fine" means the base fine and all assessments, penalties, and additional moneys to be paid by the defendant.
-For purposes of this section, the - (2) The hourly rate applicable to community service work by criminal defendants shall be determined by dividing the total fine by the number of hours of community service ordered by the court to be performed in lieu of the total fine. - SEC.
-3. Section 1214.1 of the Penal Code is amended to read: 1214.1. (a) In addition to any other penalty in infraction, misdemeanor, or felony cases, the court may, in its discretion, waive or impose upon a particular defendant a civil assessment of up to no less than ten dollars (\$10), but no greater than three hundred dollars (\$300) against any, if that defendant who fails, after notice and without good cause, to appear in court for any proceeding authorized by law or who fails to pay all or any portion of a fine ordered by the court or to pay an installment of bail as agreed to under Section 40510.5 of the Vehicle Code.
-The amount set shall be based on that defendant's ability to pay.
-This assessment shall be deposited in the Trial Court Trust Fund, as provided in Section 68085.1 of the Government Code. - (b) The assessment imposed under subdivision (a) shall not become effective until at least-10 30 calendar days after the court mails a warning notice to the defendant by first-class mail to the address shown on the notice to appear or to the defendant's last known address.
-If the defendant appears within the time specified in the notice, or beyond the time specified in the notice if there is evidence that the notice was not in fact received, and shows good cause for the failure to appear or for the failure to pay a fine or installment of bail, the court shall vacate the assessment.
-Ability to post bail is not a prerequisite to filing a request that the court vacate the assessment.
+- (b) Subdivision (a) shall apply to a person described by any of the following: - (1) Convicted of an infraction.

+- (2) Convicted of a misdemeanor for a failure to appear or to pay bail pursuant to subdivision (a) or (b) of Section 40508 of the Vehicle Code or Section 853.7 of this code. - (3) Upon whom a civil assessment has been imposed for a failure to appear in court or to pay a fine pursuant to Section 1214.1. - (c) For the purposes of this section, both of the following shall apply: - (1) "Total fine" means the base fine and all assessments, penalties, and additional moneys to be paid by the defendant. - (2) The hourly rate applicable to community service work by criminal defendants shall be determined by dividing the total base fine by the number of hours of community service ordered by the court to be performed in lieu of the total fine.
+The hourly rate shall be at least 150 percent of the state minimum wage or any other applicable city or county minimum wage. - (3) If the court orders the defendant to perform community service pursuant to this section in lieu of part or all of the total fine or civil assessment that would otherwise be imposed, the performance of that community service work is in lieu of the total fine, or that percentage of the total fine specified by the court.
+The court shall not order the defendant to perform community service in lieu of the base fine and still require the defendant to pay any assessments, penalties, or additional moneys.

+SEC.
+4. Section 1214.1 of the Penal Code is amended to read: 1214.1. (a) In addition to any other penalty in an infraction, misdemeanor, or felony-cases case, the court may, in its discretion, waive or impose upon a particular defendant a civil assessment of no less than ten dollars (\$10), but no greater than three hundred dollars (\$300), if that defendant (1) fails, after notice and without good cause, to appear in court for any proceeding authorized by law-or who, (2) fails to pay all or any portion of a fine ordered by the court-or, or (3) fails to pay an installment of bail as agreed to under Section 40510.5 of the Vehicle Code.
+The amount-set of the assessment shall be based on that defendant's ability to pay and set according to a schedule adopted by the Judicial Council.
+This assessment shall be deposited in the Trial Court Trust Fund, as provided in Section 68085.1 of the Government Code.
+A civil assessment shall not be imposed for an infraction violation of the Vehicle Code in which the defendant was not the driver of the vehicle.